zextras/tech-doc/source/carbonio/storages.rst

            </desc>
          </attr>

-(older Zimbra versions might use different attributes or lack some of them)
+.. (older |Carbonio| versions might use different attributes or lack some of them)

 .. _pws_item_deduplication_and_zextras_powerstore: